bogdanrbucur/task-tracker/README.md

 - 1.8.0 - Added a note in the comments section about using the @ symbol to mention users
 - 1.8.1 - Included date in emails idempotency key to allow sending the same email on different days, for example, daily reminders
 - 1.8.2 - Updated to NextJS 16.3.0 and other dependencies
+- 1.8.3 - Remove `log-to-file` dependency and use a custom logger instead